Jang Ye-eun: 2014–2021: Career beginnings and solo activities

-2022–present: Departure from Cube Entertainment and solo debut
+2022–present: Departure from Cube Entertainment, solo debut and EL7ZUP

 On March 18, 2022, Cube Entertainment announced that Yeeun would be leaving the company after choosing to not renew her contract with the company.

 On August 11, SuperBell Company revealed that Yeeun had signed exclusive contract with them as a solo artist.
+Yeeun participated as a featured artist on the single "Nirvana Girl" by Sorn, which was released on September 15.
+She later featured on oceanfromtheblue's single "Come Back Home", released on November 22.

-Yeeun had a featuring on the single "Nirvana Girl", sang by her fellow group member, Sorn, which was released on September 15.
-She also a featuring once more on oceanfromtheblue's single "Come Back Home", released on November 22.
+In March 2023, SuperBell Company announced that Yeeun would be making her solo debut on April 13, with the single album "The Beginning" and its title track "Cherry Coke".
+Her debut was preceded by the release of the digital single "Strange Way To Love" on March 20.
+On May 18, SuperBell Company confirmed Yeeun's participation in Mnet's reality competition show Queendom Puzzle after her appearance in the Pick-Cat team's special performance video which was released on the same day.
+On August 16, Yeeun placed 7th with a total of 350,517 points in the final episode of Queendom Puzzle, allowing her to debut with the winning group El7z Up.

-In March 2023, SuperBell Company announced that Yeeun would be making her solo debut on April 13, her debut was preceded by the release of the digital single "Strange Way To Love" on March 20, 2023.
+On July 29, 2024, the digital single "Picky (Feat.
+Bang Yong-guk)" was issued as a pre-release for Yeeun's upcoming extended play.